Need to talk? Call 1800 882 436.

 What if my child has a special diet?

-It’s possible for your child to get all the vitamins and minerals they need if they’ll eat dairy products and eggs, as part of a healthy balanced diet.
+If your child is on a vegetarian diet, it's possible for them to get all the vitamins and minerals they need by eating dairy products and eggs, as part of a healthy, balanced diet.

-Other minerals that can be difficult to get enough on a vegan diet are:
+Other vitamins and minerals that can be difficult to get enough on a vegan diet are:

 • iron